SPEAKING OF LEATHERNECKS

 Todd Heisler The Rocky Mountain News

-When 2nd Lt.
-James Cathey's body arrived at the Reno Airport, Marines climbed into the cargo hold of the plane and draped the flag over his casket as passengers watched the family gather on the tarmac.
+cargo hold of the plane and draped the flag over his casket as passengers watched the

-remember bringing that Marine home.
+going to remember bringing that Marine home.
 And they should."

 Second Place